xuankimtran/docs-1/pages/katalon-analytics/docs/kt-op-installation.md

 * **TCP ports** – these are the HTTP connector port and control port TestOps OP will run on.
 Stick with the default unless you're running another application on the same port.

-* Configure to connect to your PostgreSQL Database with yourusername and password.
+* Configure to connect to your PostgreSQL kit database with your username and password.

 2. TestOps OP will start up in your browser once the installation is complete with Activation Screen.